th3r3alandr3/rehau-nea-smart-2.0-ha/README.md

 - Ensure that you have already set up a Rehua Nea Smart 2.0 account and successfully linked your device to your account.

 ### HACS (Home Assistant Community Store)
-a.
-Add this repository as a custom repository in HACS.
+1. Add this repository as a custom repository in HACS.
-b.
-Search for the Rehua Nea Smart 2.0 Integration and proceed with the installation.
+2. Search for the Rehua Nea Smart 2.0 Integration and proceed with the installation.
-c.
-Restart Home Assistant.
+3. Restart Home Assistant.
-d.
-Navigate to Configuration -> Integrations and add the Rehua Nea Smart 2.0 Integration.
+4. Navigate to Settings -> Devices and Services -> Integrations and add the Rehua Nea Smart 2.0 Integration.

 ## Troubleshooting
 - Should you encounter any issues with the integration, kindly open an issue on the GitHub repository for prompt assistance.